JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 Daniel Kelly decides with the following checklist:

 - Does the project contain 5 to 10 components?
-- Is the project needing a state?
 - Is the project a demo?

-If you answer to one of these, then Pinia is not necessary.
+If you answer yes to one of these, then Pinia is not necessary.

 Remember, you can use `props` and `emit` to pass data from a components to another.

-If you use a state management, do it at the start as refactoring may take quite a bit time.
+If you use a state management, do it at the start as refactoring may take quite a bit of time.

+Another way to explain the choice: when data is used,

+- in a component context,
+- in limited scenario (a single click of button, even if it repeated),

+Storing that data in the global state isn't necessary.

+If the data is bubbling up only one level up, it isn't necessary as well.

+Also, if other components don't mutate the data but use it, props are sufficient.

 ## Pinia is modular by default